 Practice · Estate planning · Kentucky

-Twenty years of legal practice applied to your matter.
 Wills, durable powers of attorney, advance directives, trusts, and the in-person signings that make them valid under Kentucky law.
+Drafted to your situation.
+Read by Elton before delivery.

 What an estate plan is, and isn't